intel/FPGA-Devcloud/main/Devcloud_Access_Instructions/README.md

 ## 3.0 Access from your PC via MobaXterm or from Linux Terminal

 **MobaXterm** is an enhanced terminal for Windows with an X11 server, a tabbed SSH client and several other network tools for remote computing (VNC, RDP, telnet, rlogin). **MobaXterm** brings all the essential Unix commands to Windows desktop, in a single portable exe file which works out of the box and makes your Windows PC look like a UNIX environment.
-Note that the X11 server with Mobaxterm runs slow, so we dont recommend its use.
+Note that the X11 server with Mobaxterm runs slow, so we don't recommend its use.
 The X2Go section shows how to gain GUI access.

 ### 3.1 Install MobaXterm